 Eating is yet another activity that they do not rush.
 Unlike in Australia or America where we often eat on the run or scoff down our lunch in a hurry to get back to work, Sardinia’s take their time to eat.
 Most notable is the Sunday lunch, which may be consumed over three to four hours.

 We decided to experience one of these lengthy lunches for ourselves at Azienda Agrituristica Sa Mandra in Alghero.
-It was a five course meal that started with multiple appetizers of various goat and sheep cheeses, vegetables in olive oil, and crisp bread.
-This was followed with a first course of ravioli and a locally produced pasta.
-It is interesting that the pasta and pizza that we consider a main meal is generally eaten as a shared entrée before the mains, which is often meats, vegetables or stews.
-At our dining experience, spit roasted pork was served with salad and vegetables, whilst us vegetarians enjoyed potato, peas and egg.
+It was a five-course meal that started with multiple appetizers of various goat and sheep cheeses, vegetables in olive oil, and crispbread.
+This was followed with the first course of ravioli and a locally produced pasta.
+It is interesting that the pasta and pizza that we consider the main meal is generally eaten as a shared entrée before the mains, which is often meats, vegetables or stews.
+At our dining experience, spit-roasted pork was served with salad and vegetables, whilst us vegetarians enjoyed potato, peas and egg.
 This main course was followed by an array of sweets, which are normally consumed throughout the afternoon with family, only once or twice a week.

-A variety of health promoting foods constitute the Sardinian diet.
+A variety of health-promoting foods constitute the Sardinian diet.
 However, it appears to me that it is likely the combination of what and how they eat that contributes to the long lives of Sardinian’s, in addition to the low stress and slow pace of life.
-The experience of traveling through Sardinia has reaffirmed in my mind that it may not be so much what you eat but slowing down and joyfully eating in the moment, which contributes to good health and longevity.
+The experience of travelling through Sardinia has reaffirmed in my mind that it may not be so much what you eat but slowing down and joyfully eating in the moment, which contributes to good health and longevity.

 - Davis C., Bryan J., Hodgson J., Murphy K. Definition of the Mediterranean Diet: A Literature Review.
 Nutrients, 2015.
 7: 9139-9153.